About the Parish Council

 A parish or town council is a small local authority.
 Its councillors are elected for four years at a time, as with other councils.
 Bye-elections may be held to fill vacancies occurring between elections; or the council may co-opt to fill a vacancy.
 The council is the corporation of its village or town.
 Each year the councillors choose a chairman from amongst their number; in town councils usually called Town Mayor.

 Parish councils have a number of formal powers.
 Many provide allotments, look after playing fields, village greens and leisure facilities.
 They have a hand in communications by maintaining or guarding such things as rights of way, bus shelters and public seats, and smaller scale street lighting.
 An important matter in which they are concerned is the provision of village halls and meeting places.
 The parish council can do these things by actually providing them itself, or by helping someone else (such as a volunteer or a charity) financially.
 Parish councils are heavily dependent on voluntary effort.

 They have the power to improve the quality of community life by spending sums of money on things which, in their opinion, are in the interests of the parish or its inhabitants, and many kinds of activities are aided in this way.

-Parish councils are the most un-bureaucratic and the cheapest kind of local authority in existence.
+Parish councils are the most un-bureaucratic and the least expensive local authority in existence.
 Their funds are a tiny part of the council tax and they get no general government grant, so they have every incentive to keep expenditures low and economical.
 Their main source of funds is through a 'precept'; the amount is voted annually and included in the local council tax.
 Parish accounts are audited and published each year.